CarlosMecha/certbot-s3/README.md

 0 * * * * aws sync s3://bucket/path-to-certs/ /etc/my-certs/
 ```

-Then, the script `check-certificates` that would run before your web server starts:
+Then, the script `start-webserver` that would start your server:

 ```bash
 #!/bin/bash